UML-Cyber-Security/CCDC_Practice_Infrastructure/Taiga/Project.md

 # Project
-A project exactly that, you create a *taiga project* for a project that you are working on.
-You do not mix the tasks or objectives that you aim to complete between projects.
-The *taiga project* will exist for the duration of the one you are working on, once completed it can be removed to reduce clutter.
+A project is exactly what it sounds like.
+You create a *taiga project* for a project that you're working on.
+Projects should be atomic, do not mix tasks or objectives between projects.
+Once completed, the *taiga project* can be removed to reduce clutter.

-A project contains **every** object Taiga provides, this includes Epics, Stories, Issued and a Wiki to name a few!
+A project contains **every** object Taiga provides, this includes Epics, Stories, Issued, and a Wiki to name a few!
 These all have their own documents that can be referenced, in addition to those provided by Taiga.

 ## Creation and Setup Steps
-1. Access Taiga Home Page, It may look something like the image below
+1. Access the Taiga Home Page, It may look something like the image below

     <img src="Images/P1.png" width=800>